More about: 13 Best Tours and Day Trips in Prague

-Walking through Prague is a delight.
-Its cobbled streets and picturesque rooftops, its Gothic beauty and its intimate atmosphere make this city captivating.
-But don't forget that it's also an ideal starting point for a number of excursions, being in the heart of Eastern Europe.
+Strolling through Prague is a delight.
+Its cobbled streets and picturesque rooftops, its Gothic beauty and cosy atmosphere make this city captivating.
+But don't forget that it's also an ideal starting point for a number of excursions, as it's located in the heart of Eastern Europe.
 Here are the best tours and excursions in Prague:

-- Prague Jewish Quarter Tour - from AED 231.
+- Tour of Prague's Jewish Quarter — from AED 307

-- Complete Prague Bicycle Tour - from AED 158
+- Complete Prague Bike Tour — from AED 176

-- Day trip to a glass and beer brewery from Prague - from AED 2,866
+- Day trip to a glass factory and brewery from Prague — from AED 534

-On this tour you will discover Prague's most impressive sight: its castle.
-It is a citadel at the highest point of the city, within its walls you will find unique buildings in the city and enjoy wonderful views of the city, especially the Malá Strana district.
+On this tour, you will discover the most impressive part of Prague: its castle.
+It is a citadel at the highest point of the city, within whose walls you will find buildings that are unique in the city and enjoy wonderful views of the city, especially the Malá Strana district.

-On this tour you will have a full guided tour of the Castle and you will also visit Malá Strana and admire its Renaissance palaces and the baroque church of St. Nicholas.
+This tour includes a complete guided tour of the Castle, as well as a visit to Malá Strana, where you can admire its Renaissance palaces and the Baroque Church of St. Nicholas.

 Information